 Tracking, measuring, and optimizing handoffs

-- Average time that is taken by the SDR to contact the lead that has hit the target lead score
+- Average time your SDR takes to contact the lead that has hit the target lead score

-- Average time the customer takes to set up the product
+- The average time a customer takes to set up the product

 - Average time it takes for the onboarding of customers